-Welcome to our second month in 5th Grade: October!
-Well, we made it through our first big month, and hopefully ready for all the wonderful things we will continue to learn together about your child’s 5th grade year.
-So now, you may take a few quick breaths, and prepare for a busy month ahead, as well as a few important items below, you may wish to add to your October calendar.
+Welcome to our third month in 5th Grade: December!
+Well, we made it through our first two months and 1st Trimester, and hopefully ready for all the wonderful things we will continue to learn together about your child’s 5th grade year.
+So now, you may take a few quick breaths, and prepare for a busy month ahead, as well as a few important items below, you may wish to add to your November calendar.

 Each newsletter consists of monthly calendar items, housekeeping items, important news to share and noteworthy subject information of those things we are covering in each subject, as well as discussing certain projects and their due dates.